 There are offline code schools popping up all around the world and their quality varies widely.
 After talking with students and instructors from other schools, here are a few things that we know set our program apart:

 You can read about tuition, financing and scholarships on our Tuition Page.

-When you are accepted to The Iron Yard Academy, you join a family that extends far beyond your individual class or campus.
-Our code school and accelerator graduates comprise a national network of tech professionals, giving you access to people and companies in almost every sphere of the industry.
+When you are accepted to The Iron Yard, you join a family that extends far beyond your individual class or campus.
+Our graduates comprise a international network of tech professionals, giving you access to people and companies in almost every sphere of the industry.

 If you choose to enroll in the career support program, we’re committed to helping you get where you want to go.
-Every student who has fully participated our process has gotten a job in the field.
 Here are the details:

-We are going above and beyond just your first job offer.
-We are currently building out ongoing edcuation materials on advanced topics so that as you progress in your career you can have continued access to proven resources from The Iron Yard.
-We're also laying the groundwork for an alumnit mentorship network, ongoing access to our staff, alumni events and more.
-Your first gig is just the first step—we want your relationship with The Iron Yard to provide ongoing value as you progress in your career.
+We go above and beyond just your first job offer.
+We are currently building out ongoing education materials on advanced topics so that as you progress in your career you can have continued access to proven resources from The Iron Yard.
+We're also laying the groundwork for an alumni mentorship network, ongoing access to our staff, alumni events and more.
+Your first gig is just the first step — we want your relationship with The Iron Yard to provide ongoing value as you progress in your career.